ErdemOzgen/blackdagger/README.md

 ```bash
 sudo blackdagger start-all
 ```
-But this will create **.blackdagger** folder in root user.
+But this will create Blackdagger-related folders in root user.
 It may cause python package issues and pip related problems.

 3. To ensure continuous operation of the process on your system, simply create and execute the following script every minute via cron—no root account required: